MicrosoftDocs/azure-reference-other/stream-analytics-docs/timestamp-by-azure-stream-analytics.md

 1. Maximum out-of-order tolerance is applied within a single value tuple of \<over spec>.
 That is, an event is considered out of order only if it arrives too much out of order with respect to other events from the same event producer.

-   For instance, a value of '0' can be used if events from the same event producer are always ordered and will result in immediate processing.
-On the other hand, using large values here will introduce processing delays, while waiting for the out-of-order events to assemble.
+   For instance, a value of '0' can be used if events from the same event producer are always ordered and results in immediate processing.
+On the other hand, using large values here introduces processing delays, while waiting for the out-of-order events to assemble.

- 2. Maximum late-arrival tolerance is applied globally (as if OVER was not used).
+ 2. Maximum late-arrival tolerance is applied globally (as if OVER wasn't used).
 That is, an event is considered late-arriving if its chosen timestamp (in the TIMESTAMP BY clause) is too far back from its arrival time.

-    Note that using large values here will not introduce processing delays and events will still be processed immediately (or according to the maximum out-of-order tolerance).
-A value of several days is not unreasonable.
-However, using exceptionally long values may have an impact on the amount of memory required to process the job.
+    Using large values here won't introduce processing delays and events will still be processed immediately (or according to the maximum out-of-order tolerance).
+A value of several days isn't unreasonable.
+However, using exceptionally long values might have an impact on the amount of memory required to process the job.

-3. Output events for each event producer are generated as they are computed, which means that the output events may have out-of-order timestamps; however, they will be in-order within a single value tuple of \<over spec>.
+3. Output events for each event producer are generated as they're computed, which means that the output events might have out-of-order timestamps; however, they'll be in-order within a single value tuple of \<over spec>.

 #### Limitations and Restrictions